eoPortal

 The space segment comprises a single spacecraft carrying a P-band SAR, operating in stripmap mode in a near-polar, sun-synchronous quasi-circular frozen orbit at an altitude of 634–666 km, depending on the different mission phases.
 The baseline Vega launcher will inject the satellite into its target orbit.
 The orbit is designed to enable repeat-pass interferometric acquisitions throughout the mission’s life.
 The baseline is different for the interferometric (in the order of 2 km at the equator) and the tomographic phases (below 1 km at the equator).

-Acquisitions are made at dawn/dusk, i.e. 06:00/18:00 local time (at the equator), to minimize the adverse influence of the ionosphere on the radar signal.
-The Biomass mission will last five years and will comprise a tomographic phase with a duration of 1 year followed by the interferometric phase.
+Acquisitions are made at dawn/dusk, i.e. 06:00/18:00 local time (at the equator), to minimise the adverse influence of the ionosphere on the radar signal.
+The Biomass mission will last five years and will comprise a tomographic phase with a duration of 18 months followed by the interferometric phase.

 Spacecraft